BMorearty/exportiphoto/README.md

 exportiphoto
 ============

-Exports an iPhoto library to a folder structure.
+Exports an iPhoto library to a folder structure, optionally writing metadata to the copies.

+This script has been tested with iPhoto 8.1.2 (from iLife '09); other versions may or may not work.

 Originally written by Derrick Childers and
 [posted to macosxhints](http://www.macosxhints.com/article.php?story=20081108132735425).